6xdany9/Data-Analysis-And-Business-Intelligence/Week 2/Day 3/ReadMe.md

 ---

-This repository documents my journey to becoming a Data Analyst and Business Intelligence professional.
+This repository documents my daily journey to becoming a Data Analyst and Business Intelligence professional.